shawn1m/overture/README.md

     + Custom domain
     + Custom IP network
 + Minimum TTL modification
-+ Hosts (Both IPv4 and IPv6 is supported.
-IPs will be returned in random order, if you want to use regex match, please understand regex first)
++ Hosts (Both IPv4 and IPv6 are supported and IPs will be returned in random order.
+If you want to use regex match, please understand regex first)
 + Cache with ECS
++ DNS over HTTP server support

 ### Dispatch process

-Overture can force custom domain DNS queries to use selected DNS when applicable.
+DNS queries with a custom domain can be forced to use selected DNS when applicable.

-For custom IP network, overture will query the domain with primary DNS firstly.
-If the answer is empty or the IP is not matched then overture will finally use the alternative DNS servers.
+For custom IP network, overture will send queries to primary DNS firstly.
+Then, If the answer is empty, or the IP is not matched, the alternative DNS servers will be used instead.

 ## Installation

-You can download binary releases from the [release](https://github.com/shawn1m/overture/releases).

-For ArchLinux users, package `overture` is available in AUR.
-If you use a AUR helper i.e. `yaourt`, you can simply run:

-    yaourt -S overture
+The binary releases are available in [releases](https://github.com/shawn1m/overture/releases).

 ## Usages

-Start with the default config file -> ./config.yml
+Start with the default config file `./config.yml`

-**Only file having a `.json` suffix will be considered as json format for compatibility reason, and json support will be ended at any time in the future**
+**Only file having a `.json` suffix will be considered as json format for compatibility reason, and this support is deprecated right now.**

     $ ./overture